s-oram/malkovich-wiki/README.md

 * Notes are written in Markdown and automatically converted to HTML for display.
 * Notes can link to other notes for basic wiki-like functionality.
 (Links are created with double square brackets. `[[Example]]`)
 * Malkovich runs in the browser as a single page web application.
-* Malkovich is super snappy when reading and editing notes because all data is stored locally, not in the cloud.
+* Malkovich is responsive when reading and editing notes as all data is stored locally, not in the cloud.
 * Notes remain available when your internet connection fails.

 ![Malkovich Screenshot](/readme/screenshot.png?raw=true)